Law3ord3r/Law3ord3r/README.md

 - 👋 Hi, I’m @Law3ord3r
-- 👀 I’m interested in  Python e data science
+- 👀 I’m interested in AI and data science applied in physics
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...AI and Data science in python, superconductors
 - 💞️ I’m looking to collaborate on ...Python
 - 📫 How to reach me ...natanlou@gmail.com